WenvyG/Lenovo-ideapad-110-15IKB-Hackintosh/README-EN.md

 ## What not woks

-- AMD Radeon 530 ( It is recommended to disable by bios setting or using [SSDT-Disable-DGPU](https://github.com/WenvyG/Lenovo-ideapad-110-15IKB-Hackintosh/blob/master/SSDT-Disable-DGPU.aml)（I‘m not sure the SSDT's Compatibility in OpenCore) , because it will make your computer run at a very high temperature. )
+- AMD Radeon 530 ( It is recommended to disable by bios setting or using [SSDT-Disable-DGPU](SSDT-Disable-DGPU.aml)（I‘m not sure the SSDT's Compatibility in OpenCore) , because it will make your computer run at a very high temperature. )
-- Any other issues you may have can be fed back to me in [Issues](https://github.com/WenvyG/Lenovo-ideapad-110-15IKB-Hackintosh/issues).
+- Any other issues you may have can be feed back to me in [Issues](https://github.com/WenvyG/Lenovo-ideapad-110-15IKB-Hackintosh/issues).

 ## Credits